Bonanza Hills, Texas

 Bonanza Hills is a census-designated place in Webb County, Texas, United States.
-The population was 37 at the 2010 census.
-This was a new CDP, formed from parts of the Botines CDP and additional area prior to the 2010 census.
+As of the 2020 census, Bonanza Hills had a population of 61.
+It was a new CDP, formed from parts of the Botines CDP and additional area prior to the 2010 census.

 Geography

 Bonanza Hills is located at (27.794768, -99.469502) along U.S. Highway 83 in north-central Webb County.

 According to the United States Census Bureau, the CDP has a total area of 1.11 sqmi, all land.

 Demographics

 Bonanza Hills first appeared as a census designated place prior to the 2010 U.S. census, one of four CDPs (Bonanza Hills, Four Points, Los Veteranos II, and Sunset Acres) formed in full or in part from the Botines CDP.